 Olive Oil Confit Chicken with Cipollini Onions

 Confit chicken is a delightful way to celebrate the miracle of the oil.
 These chicken thighs are baked with rosemary in four cups of olive oil; when you're finished cooking, you're left with a delicious rosemary, lemon, onion, and fennel-infused oil that you can use to fry up latkes the next day.
 This is yet another recipe that can be made mostly in advance and finished off in 10 minutes the day you serve it.

 The bright flavors of lemon and orange combine with fresh herbs for a light and elegant centerpiece that provides balance to richer side dishes.
 Poaching the salmon in olive oil not only allows you to keep with Hanukkah traditions of cooking with oil but also results in a tender, delicate fillet.
 Use blood oranges to add an extra pop of color to your Hanukkah celebration.

 Moroccan Style Beef Brisket with Dried Fruit and Capers

 This brisket recipe is replete with spices, fruits, and winter vegetables for a savory meal that you'll want to keep on your holiday table year round.
 This spin on the Jewish favorite would be wonderful served with these low-carb cumin and sweet potato latkes.

 Lamb Shanks With Pomegranate And Walnuts

-Lamb shanks are decadent in and of themselves, but when combined with pomegranate molasses, walnuts, wine, and spices create a rich flavor worthy of any holiday meal.
+Lamb shanks are decadent in and of themselves, but, when combined with pomegranate molasses, walnuts, wine, and spices, you have a dish worthy of any holiday meal.
 Save the doughnuts for another day — this recipe is best followed by a bite of Hanukkah gelt.